0foo/study_notes/rhcsa-summary/topics/dnf_rpm.md

     * Show info on currently enabled repositories
 * `repolist all`
     * shows all possible repos
-* enable/disable repo via cli
+*  add a repo with a cli command/enable_disable repo via cli
     * `man dnf config-manager`
-* add a repo with a cli command:
-    * `man dnf config-manager`
-    * creates the file!!
+    * creates the file if add the repo!!
 * `/etc/yum.repos.d/`

 #### logging/history